Microscopic optical potentials from a Greens function approach: Conclusions and outlook

-We have presented a general framework for the derivation of optical potentials from microscopic structure calculations.
+We have presented a new formalism inspired by the Feshbach theory for the derivation of optical potentials from microscopic structure input.
 The approach is based on the explicit calculation of the contribution of each excited state of the composite (nucleon+target) system, making use of the single-particle Green's function (propagator).
 It is then, in principle, able to accommodate for any structure input providing the spectrum of the compound nucleus and the coupling potentials, as well as the overlaps with the elastic channel.
 In particular, single-nucleon overlaps have been calculated in different \emph{ab initio} models \cite{NavratilBC2006,BridaPW2011,McCrackenNMQH2021,SargsyanLSMD2023} and could be used within the present approach.
 More generally, the range of validity of the calculations in terms of masses and bombarding energies is determined by the specific approach used to describe the structure of the composite system.
 The resulting optical potential is non-local, complex, dispersive, and depends on both the energy and the angular momentum.

 In order to model the propagator, we develop a numerical method to calculate the Green's function for non-local potentials, based on a modification of the $R$-matrix approach presented in \cite{DescouvemontB2010} which allows for the calculation of the irregular solutions of the corresponding wave equation.
 We are then able to impose self-consistency between the optical potential and the Green's function by implementing an iterative procedure.